cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-stock-manager/README.txt

 4. Product stock as on date

 == Changelog ==

+= 3.0.0 (01.08.2023) =
+* New: Declare Stock Manager for WooCommerce compatible with High-Performance Order Storage (HPOS)
+* New: WooCommerce 7.9.0 compatible
+* New: Access Stock log page from product list and edit page (Thanks to Eric Caron)
+* Update: POT file

+= 2.11.0 (14.06.2023) =
+* New: WordPress 6.2.2 compatible
+* Fix: [In App Offer] Not respecting the UTC start and end dates
+* Fix: Strengthen security for CSRF vulnerability [Thanks to Patchstack team]
+* Update: Remove Settings sub-menu page
+* Update: License version
+* Update: POT file

 = 2.10.0 (10.11.2022) =
 * New: WooCommerce 7.0.1 compatible
 * New: WordPress 6.1.0 compatible